Biden adviser Brian Deese tells 'Fox News Sunday' economy still has 'long way to go,' needs new spending plan

 Wallace challenged Deese on whether the bulk of the Biden spending plan, which the White House is selling as an infrastructure bill, is actually for infrastructure.
 Deese argued that there needs to be a broader definition of infrastructure for the modern world.

 "I think we really need to update what we mean by infrastructure for the 21st century," he said.
-"If you look at that number on housing what we're talking about is construction, building housing all around the country to help make sure that there are more affordable housing units for people to access jobs and access economic opportunity."
+"If you look at that number on housing, what we're talking about is construction, building housing all around the country to help make sure that there are more affordable housing units for people to access jobs and access economic opportunity."

-Deese added: "We're talking about construction to build things like VA [Veterans Adminitration] facilities, our schools and community colleges -- putting people to work, construction work that really needs to be done to meet commitments that we have to our veterans and others."
+Deese added: "We're talking about construction to build things like VA [Veterans Administration] facilities, our schools and community colleges -- putting people to work, construction work that really needs to be done to meet commitments that we have to our veterans and others.

 "We believe that the infrastructure of our care economy is something to take very seriously," Dees also said, referencing the $400 billion in the Biden spending plan for home care for elderly and disabled people.
-"For anybody out there... who are parents who are taking care of an elderly parent or an adult child with disabilities, they know that if you don't have an infrastructure of care to support your loved ones, you can't effectively work, you can't effectively interact in the 21st Century economy."
+"For anybody out there... who are parents who are taking care of an elderly parent or an adult child with disabilities, they know that if you don't have an infrastructure of care to support your loved ones, you can't effectively work, you can't effectively interact in the 21st century economy."

 CLICK HERE TO GET THE FOX NEWS APP

-Wallace also asked Deese how much the president is willing to come down from his initial $2 trillion-plus proposal, in light of Biden and other administration officials suggested they would be open to working with Republicans to pass an infrastructure bill.
-But Biden and his officials made a similar suggestion on the coronavirus relief proposal, only to circumvent Republicans and avoid any negotiations.
+Wallace also asked Deese how much the president is willing to come down from his initial $2 trillion-plus proposal, in light of Biden and other administration officials suggesting they would be open to working with Republicans to pass an infrastructure bill.
+But Biden and his officials made a similar suggestion on coronavirus relief, only to ultimately circumvent Republicans and avoid substantive negotiations.

-"Some people have said it's too much, some people have said it's too little," Deese said.
-"We want to have this conversation, we're starting this outreach already."
+"Some people have said it's too much, some people have said it's too little," Deese said of the spending package.
+"We want to have this conversation.
+We're starting this outreach already."

 But Deese added that "we're not going to negotiate that on this show," as he refused to provide any benchmarks for how much the president is actually willing to compromise.